Find Grad Schools

 100% Women

 Carnegie Mellon University is the 4th most popular school in the nation for students seeking a master's degree in other foreign language.
-The average in-state tuition for full-time undergraduates is $57,560 per year, while in-state graduate students, on average, pay $46,441 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in other foreign language from Carnegie Mellon.
+The average in-state tuition for full-time undergraduates is $59,864 per year, while in-state graduate students, on average, pay $47,629 per year.
+During the most recent year for which we have data, 2 people received their master's degree in other foreign language from Carnegie Mellon.
+Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.

-The 4th most popular school in the country for other foreign language majors who are seeking their master's degree is University of Hawaii at Manoa.
-The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
-For the 2020-2021 academic year, 2 master's degrees were handed out to other foreign language majors at UH Manoa.
+The 7th most popular school in the country for other foreign language majors who are seeking their master's degree is University of California - Berkeley.
+Each year, around 42,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 0 people received their master's degree in other foreign language from UC Berkeley.

 Below are some popular majors that are similar to other foreign language that offer master’s degrees.